broxus/octusbridge-solana-docs/programs/token_proxy.md

 #### `Solana` tokens withdrawal

 It can be divided into 2 main parts.
-At first user created `Withdraw` account, then relays confirm that it is real withdrawal.
+At first user created `Withdrawal` account, then relays confirm that it is real withdrawal.
 But in addition it must serve 5 more situations with vault.

 ##### User withdrawal request creation